 CAPS Virtual Programming

 CAPS is here to support you every step of the way!
-Our Spring Quarter programming focuses on celebrating your resilience, cultivating authentic connection with others, and moving towards collective healing.
+Our Fall Quarter programming focuses on building resilience, cultivating authentic connection with others, and moving towards collective healing.

 Workshops and gathering spaces are not therapy groups and they are not intended as a treatment for mental health concerns.
 If you are interested in therapy services, please click here to schedule a consultation with a CAPS counselor.